NU - Nursing (NU)

 NU 700.
 Data Management and Health Analysis.
 (3 Credits)

 Learners develop a knowledge base to understand, collect, manage, and measure clinical data.
 Areas explored include data collection and management processes, levels of measurement, basic statistics, and measurement for improvement in order to effectively utilize clinical data.
 Exercises may utilize analytical tools and statistical software.
+The required on-campus intensive will take place during this course.
 (Spring)

 Course Fees: $100